TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

 Once the user is interested in a TYPO3 extension, a Composer package or a standalone manual, they should be quickly directed to all aspects of the
-project:

-*  Rendered documentation
-*  Code repository (Github, Gitlab etc)
-*  Packagist
-*  TYPO3 Extension Repository (TER)
-*  Where to report issues
+project: the rendered documentation, the code repository, and the Packagist and TYPO3 Extension Repository (TER) store pages from which the extension or package can be downloaded and installed.
 Therefore, set up a convenient navigation from one aspect to another by using native configuration settings.

 .. uml::